Flevian/accomsystem/README.md

-Spring mvc application for pension system
+Spring mvc application for accommodation system
 # Requirements

 * Java 1.7 of higher